huggingface/accelerate/docs/source/usage_guides/model_size_estimator.md

 When performing inference you can expect to add up to an additional 20% as found by [EleutherAI](https://blog.eleuther.ai/transformer-math/).
 We'll be conducting research into finding a more accurate estimate to these values, and will update this calculator once done.

-## Live Gradio Demo

-Lastly, we invite you to try the [live Gradio demo](https://huggingface.co/spaces/hf-accelerate/model-memory-usage) of this utility, which includes an option to post a discussion thread on a models repository with this data.
-Doing so will help provide access to these numbers in the community faster and help users know what you've learned!